-- i. new evidence that could affect the determination and that was unavailable at the time of investigation; - ii. procedural error(s) that had a material impact on the fairness of the determination; and - iii. the sanctions imposed were grossly disproportionate to the violation committed reconsideration, the president's staff member will notify both parties.
+- i. new evidence that would affect the determination and that was unavailable at the time of investigation; - ii. procedural error(s) that had a material impact on the outcome; and iii. the sanctions imposed were grossly disproportionate to the violation committed.

+The request for reconsideration shall consist of a plain, concise, and complete written statement outlining the ground(s) for the reconsideration.
+Upon receipt of a request for reconsideration, the Title IX coordinator will notify both parties.
 Each party has an opportunity to respond in writing to the request for reconsideration.
-Any response to the request must be submitted within five (5) business days from receipt of the request for reconsideration
+Any response to the request must be submitted within five (5) days from receipt of the request for reconsideration.

-The request for reconsideration shall consist of a plain, concise, and complete written statement outlining the grounds for the reconsideration.
-Upon receipt of a request for

 In any request for reconsideration, the burden of proof lies with the party requesting the reconsideration, as the original determination and sanction are presumed to have been decided reasonably and appropriately.
 The reconsideration is not a new review of the underlying matter.
-The president's staff member shall consider the merits of reconsideration only on the basis of the three (3) grounds for reconsideration.
-The president's staff member can affirm the original findings, alter the findings, and/or alter the sanctions, depending on the basis of the requested reconsideration.
+The president's staff member shall consider the merits of reconsideration only on the basis of the three (3) limited grounds for reconsideration.
+Depending on the complexity of the circumstances or the need for additional expertise, the Title IX Coordinator may also appoint a resource expert to advise the president's staff member on the issues involved.
+The president's staff member can require supplemental investigation of relevant new information, affirm or alter the original determination of responsibility, affirm or alter the sanction(s), or require readjudication of the allegation.

-The president's staff member will communicate the result of the reconsideration to the complainant and respondent within five (5) business days from the date of the submission of all reconsideration documents by both parties.
-Reconsideration decisions are not subject to further review.
+The president's staff member will communicate the result of the reconsideration to the complainant and respondent within ten (10) days from the last date of the submission of all reconsideration documents by the parties.
+Reconsideration decisions are final and are not subject to further review.